 Think of over-diversifying as having too many eggs in too many baskets.
 Even if some holdings perform well, it decreases your returns when you focus on quantity over quality.
 The minimal gains are offset by under-performing stocks in your portfolio and usually mimic the stock market’s performance.
 Over-diversifying dilutes your returns without a meaningful reduction in overall risk.

 Furthermore, it costs you more in additional fees and undercuts your investing strategy.
 Not only do you pay more in maintenance fees, but it also requires more time and due diligence on your part.
+It is a waste of both time and money.

 Another danger of over-diversification is that holding too many assets can be confusing and difficult to track.
 There is also greater risk that you will own assets you don’t understand or that don’t align with your investment strategy.
 As with all things in life, too much of a good thing can quickly become a bad thing.